ibudasov/ibudasov.github.io/Azure.md

 # Resource Manager

-> 💡 you can download resources as ARM JSON, edit it and redeploy
+> 💡 You can download resources as ARM JSON, edit it and redeploy

+> 💡 Use parameters for settings that vary according to the environment

+## Resource Groups
-**Resource Groups** are at their simplest a logical collection of resources.
+ are at their simplest a logical collection of resources.
 There are a few rules for resource groups.
 - Resources can only exist in one resource group.
 - Resource Groups cannot be renamed.
 - Resource Groups can have resources of many different types (services).
 - Resource Groups can have resources from many different regions.

-**Temlates benefits**
+- If you delete a resource group, all resources contained within the group are also deleted.
+- There are a few factors that can play into the strategy you use to organize resources:
+  - **Authorizatios**: Because resource groups are a scope of RBAC, you can organize resources by who needs to administer them.
+  - **Lifecycle**: If you delete a resource group, you also delete all the resources in the group.
+Use this to your advantage, especially in areas where resources are more disposable, like non-production environments.
+  - **Billing**: placing resources in the same resource group is a way to group them for usage in billing reports.

+## Tags
+ Use them for
+- department (like finance, marketing, and more)
+- environment (prod, test, dev)
+- cost center
+- lifecycle and automation (like shutdown and startup of virtual machines)
+- use Azure Policy to automatically add or enforce tags for resources

+## Temlates benefits
 - Templates improve consistency.
 - Templates help express complex deployments.
 - Templates reduce manual, error-prone tasks.